Infosim/advanced_weathermap_handling/README.md

 ![Weather Map with added Statistics](datacenter_statistics.png)

 ## Automatic Addition of Alarms to Weather Map Nodes
-This script is a simpler "CSV-Free" version of the Statistics Addition Script that is adding Open Alarms to Weathermap Nodes.
+This script is a simpler "CSV-free" version of the statistics addition script that is adding open alarms to Weather Map nodes.